-Baker’s Log, Week 5: I actually chose to make Real Cornbread for Week 4.
+Baker’s Log, Week 5: I actually chose to make Real Cornbread from Eating Well for Week 4.
 I’d wanted to try it for a few years but never got around to it.
 My experience with the cornbread from a few weeks ago made me want to try a very different cornbread, with a short ingredient list, without a lot of added flavors.
 I wanted plain, simple, reliable cornbread, a cornbread that would be a pleasure to eat on its own but that would go well with anything.

 I already had a regular cornbread recipe, but it was no longer wowing me.
 My old recipe was still okay fresh but I didn’t really like it that much anymore as leftovers.
 I needed a different go-to recipe for cornbread.